Fotini Markopoulou-Kalamara: Quantum Gravity

 In her interdisciplinary paper "The Internal Description of a Causal Set: What the Universe Looks Like from the Inside", Markopoulou instantiates some abstract terms from mathematical category theory to develop straightforward models of space-time.
 It proposes simple quantum models of space-time based on category-theoretic notions of a topos and its subobject classifier (which has a Heyting algebra structure, but not necessarily a Boolean algebra structure).
 For example, hard-to-picture category-theoretic "presheaves" from topos theory become easy-to-picture "evolving (or varying) sets" in her discussions of quantum spacetime.

 In 2008, Markopoulou, Tomasz Konopka, Mohammad H. Ansari, and Simone Severini initiated the study of a new background independent model of evolutionary space called quantum graphity.
 As described in George Musser's book, Spooky Action at a Distance, in the quantum graphity model, points in spacetime are represented by nodes on a graph connected by links that can be on or off.
 This indicates whether or not the two points are directly connected as if they are next to each other in spacetime.
 When they are on the links have additional state variables which are used to define the random dynamics of the graph under the influence of quantum fluctuations and temperature.
 At high temperature the graph is in Phase I where all the points are connected to each other and no concept of spacetime as we know it exists.
 As the universe cools, the model undergoes a phase transition to Phase II where spacetime emerges as low connectivity and geometrical symmetries in the model graph.
 The hypothesis of quantum graphity is that this geometrogenesis models the condensation of spacetime in the Big Bang.
 A second model, related to ideas around quantum graphity, has been published.

 Markopoulou is one of the quantum gravity researchers that uses the quantum computation framework to formulate new quantum theories of gravity.
 In her paper The Computing Spacetime she has given an easily accessible overview of these ideas.

 Perimeter Institute

 In 1999, Dr. Markopoulou was invited, along with Rob Myers and Lee Smolin, to found the Perimeter Institute for Theoretical Physics in Waterloo, Canada.
-With an initial donation of $100 million from Mike Lazaridis (founder of Blackberry), the Perimeter Institute is one of the “world’s foremost centers for research, graduate training, and educational outreach in theoretical physics, uniting public and private partners, and the world’s best scientific minds, in a shared enterprise to achieve breakthroughs that will transform our future.”
+With an initial donation of $100 million from Mike Lazaridis (founder of Blackberry), the Perimeter Institute describes itself as one of the “world’s foremost centers for research, graduate training, and educational outreach in theoretical physics, uniting public and private partners, and the world’s best scientific minds, in a shared enterprise to achieve breakthroughs that will transform our future.”
 Markopoulou left Perimeter in 2011, after Perimeter's new director Neil Turok decided to change the Institute's focus and strategy.